 Name Description Required instancesSet Set of instances IDs to get the status of.
-Type: xsd:string[] Yes (but can be empty)
+Type: xsd:string[] Default: none Valid Values: Can be empty Constraints: none Yes

 The following table describes the default response tags included in DescribeInstances responses.

 Name Description reservationSet A list of structures describing the status of all requested instances.
 Type: ReservationInfoType[]